menandmice/micetro_docs/guides/user-manual/webapp_user_guide.rst

-  "Refresh list",	"Refreshes the list containing a list of zones, ranges, records, or IP addresses" "Column configuration",	"Specifies which columns are visible in the list" "Quickfilter", "Narrows down the results shown in the list after having selected an item in the filtering sidebar. :ref:`webapp-quick-filter`"
+  "Refresh list",	"Refreshes the list containing a list of zones, ranges, records, or IP addresses" "Column configuration",	"Specifies which columns are visible in the list" "Quickfilter", "Narrows down the results shown in the list after having selected an item in the filtering sidebar.
+See :ref:`quickfilter`"
   "Toggle list or tree view",	"Toggles the list between list and tree view" "Refresh list", "Refreshes the contents of the list" "Add to favorites", "Adds the selected item in the list to favorites.
 The corresponding favorites filter in the sidebar shows all favorited items"